 Jewish women -- Colorado -- Denver

-Scope and Contents Black leather wallet with keys on a Tiffany & Co key chain ring with the initials ''LRM'' engraved on the toggle.
+Black leather wallet with keys on a Tiffany & Co key chain ring with the initials "LRM" engraved on the toggle.
 Three cards for Marjorie Hornbein were in the wallet: her Colorado driver's license, Medicaid card, and health insurance card.

 This box contains images of the Kornfield family, their spouses, and some friends.
 There are one hundred ninety eight (198) photographs total, of which thirteen (13) have some description.
 Along with people, there is an emphasis on automobiles in the photos.
 Photos are divided roughly by size and their origin (scrapbook, loose, etc).
 Photos with descriptions are labeled.